home > indexing

 After testing for everything above, I guarantee your problem is no longer related to the index data themselves.
 Instead, there's something wrong with the placement of the {XE} fields, perhaps because of some document formatting things going on, or with the document template itself.
 Try moving your entries around, especially if they don't appear in "normal paragraphs."
 For example, if your entries are inside a table, try moving them around within the table, such as to other columns or to positions just outside the table itself.
 If they are in footnotes, take them out of the footnote and put them next to the footnote anchor.
 And so on.
 Word is a word processor, not a publishing program; it is not uncommon that your index will get messed up by some of the internal things that Word does.
 All I can suggest is to play around, doing things that don't seem intuitive but might actually mean something to Word's internal program (like changing columns).

-Individual Entries Are Not Sorting Where You They Should
+Individual Entries Are Not Sorting Where You Think They Should

-(and how to override what Word wants to do)
+(and then, how to override what Word wants to do)

 There are many reasons why your entries don't appear in the index where you want them to go, but the biggest and most annoying reason is because Word doesn't actually know how to sort index entries!
 Word's sorting algorithm, which is used not just behind-the-scenes in indexing but also as a menu-item feature, is quite rudimentary.
 Basically, it's an adjusted ASCII sort, in which the uppercase and lowercase letters are considered equal, and all nonalphabetic characters appear in ASCII order.
 (If you've never heard of ASCII, don't worry about it.
 Just understand that ASCII sorting is only slightly more modern than punch cards.)